 Session 9 Rethinking the Market Economy

 Session 12 A Spirituality that Sustains

 Each session includes:

-- circle questions that focus on the group’s surrounding neighborhood
+- Knowing Your Place: Questions that focus on the group’s surrounding neighborhood

-While we provide material for a traditional quarter-long, one-hour Christian education, we hope people will feel free to be creative in adapting this material to fit their time slot and group.
+While we provide material for a quarter-long, one-hour Christian education, we hope people will creatively adapt this material to fit their time slot and group.
 Suggestions for other approaches are described in the introductory material.

 In July 2013, Mennonite Creation Care Network proposed a resolution to the delegates gathered at Mennonite Church USA’s biennial convention.
 The resolution called all Mennonite congregations to study creation care within their own ecological and social contexts during the next two years.
 The resolution passed, and Every Creature Singing was created to aid congregations in fulfilling this commitment.